sagemath/sagewiki_to_gh-2022-10-10/dmr/example.md

 Trying out html2moin.py processor; this is one step in processing doc pages for a notebook help browser, as well as a step to making a wiki-version of the documentation.
+This is just a test using a random doc page.

 14.3 Abelian group elements